ProjectPythia/pythia-foundations/foundations/conda.md

 pip install somepackage
 ```

 Things can go wrong with managing package version dependencies this way, so it's best to do this only when necessary, and only in isolated environments.
-See more info [here in the Conda docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#pip-in-env).
+See more info [here in the conda docs](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#pip-in-env).
 :::

 ---

 ## Summary

-{term}`Conda` is a package and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
+Conda is a package and environment management system that allows you to quickly install, run, and update packages within your work environment(s).
 This is important for gathering all of the tools necessary for your workflow.

-We recommend installing {term}`Conda` via [Miniforge](https://github.com/conda-forge/miniforge) and using it manage packages in your terminal with the `conda` command.
+We recommend installing {term}`conda` via [Miniforge](https://github.com/conda-forge/miniforge) and using it manage packages in your terminal with the `conda` command.

-### What's Next?
+### What's next?

 - [How to Run Python in the Terminal](terminal.md)
 - [How to Run Python in a Jupyter Session](jupyter.md)